bluem-development/bluem-php/README.md

 ## Frequently asked questions

-*I get the message “Unauthorized: Check your account credentials“.
+*I get the message "Unauthorized: Check your account credentials".
 What should I do?*<br>
 Please ensure that your SenderID, BrandID and Tokens for Test and/or Production environments are set correctly.
 Usually this message retains to an invalid configuration OR an unactivated account.
 If you have checked that the credentials are correct, but you still receive this message, please contact your Bluem account manager.

-*Can I connect the Identity service with a payment service like Emandates or iDEAL so the user is only redirected once?*<br>
+*Can I connect the Identity service with a payment service like E-Mandates or iDEAL so the user is only redirected once?*<br>
 - No, you cannot, as these are separate processes.